iSHOURIYA/Shau_py/README.md

 # Shau_py
+!!
+Hey There it's me Shaurya The wanna be  Coding Wizard !!
+!! and These are !!
-My Very Own Python Magics
+!!
+My Very Own Python Magics !!